pashaproton/pashaproton/README.md

 - 👋 Hi, I’m @pashaproton (Pavlo Ivanichenko).
 I'm from Ukraine, Kharkiv.
-Unfortunately because of russian invasion, I'm looking for a new place in the world.
 - 👀 I’m interested in learning new things, coding, managing and simracing.
-- 🌱 I love to work with C/C++, Rust, Python, and JavaScript
+- 🌱 I love to work with C/C++, Python, and JavaScript.
 <!-- 💞️ I’m looking to collaborate on projects which -->
 <!-- 📫 How to reach me (twitter)[] -->